-If you have a direct conflict with an exam, you must contact Professor Jones at least 1 week in advance of the scheduled exam time.
-Requests received after this may receive a grade deduction.
+All conflicts with exams, including requesting an alternative proctoring option, must be directed to Professor Jones at least 1 week in advance of the scheduled exam time.
+Requests received after this may not be honored or may receive a grade deduction.